Searching for relativistic axions in the sky: Projected SKA sensitivity

 \subsection{Projected SKA reach including stimulated emission}

 Finally, let us turn to the predictions of SKA reach that includes the effect of stimulated emissions.
-The energy flux due to converted axions is then given by Eq. \eqref{eq:radio_flux_dsph}, after replacing the DM decay time in the expression for $\left.{dn_a}/{dt d\omega}\right\vert_{\rm dSph}$, Eq.~\eqref{eq:dna_dw_dsph}, with the effective decay time, $\tau_\chi\to 1/\Gamma_{\rm eff}$.
-The radio flux is then given by
+The radio flux density due to converted axions is then given by Eq. \eqref{eq:radio_flux_dsph}, after replacing the DM decay time in the expression for $\left.{dn_a}/{dt d\omega}\right\vert_{\rm dSph}$, Eq.~\eqref{eq:dna_dw_dsph}, with the effective decay time, $\tau_\chi\to 1/\Gamma_{\rm eff}$.
+The radio flux density is then given by

 where the energy spread in the photon signal, encoded in $dN_a/d\omega$, is due to both the dSph DM velocity spread as well as due to the velocity of the Earth, and is modeled via Gaussian smearing as in Section~\ref{sec:dSph_contribution}.
+Here $\nu = \omega / 2\pi$ is the frequency of the detected photon.
 For simplicity, we only consider the case of a homogeneous magnetic field in the dSph, so that the axion$\rightarrow$photon conversion probability $P_{a\gamma}(\omega)$ is given by the expressions in Section~\ref{sec:single:domain}, taking dSph as a single magnetic domain (cf. also the analysis in Section \ref{sec:coh:magn:field}).
+Just like before (cf. also the analysis in Section \ref{sec:radio_flux}), in the numerical estimates of the flux density $S$ we use the conventional units of Jy, where 1 Jy = $10^{-23}$ $\rm erg$ $\rm cm^{-2} s^{-1} Hz^{-1}$.

 Note that the effective decay width in \eqref{eq:stimulated_radio_flux_dsph} is position dependent, since it depends on the local axion density, $n_a$, see \eqref{eq:Gamma_eff}.
 It is calculated in the limit of slowly varying axion density using the iterative procedure detailed in Section \ref{sec:stimulated_emission} and in Appendix \ref{sec:app:stimulated}.
 Using this procedure also outside its region of validity one finds a runaway behavior.
 If this is a physical effect most of the axion and DM parameter region that can be probed by SKA (and other experiments) is already excluded, since it results in DM decaying too quickly.
 This can be seen from Fig. \ref{fig:tau0_t0_mx_ska} (left) where we show the 100h SKA reach in the $m_\chi-\tau_\chi$ plane for three axion masses: $m_a = 3.8 \times 10^{-14}$\,eV (green) that leads to resonant conversion and thus the highest SKA reach, and two axion masses, below and above the resonant conversion, $m_a = 10^{-14}$\,eV (pink) and $m_a = 10^{-13}$\,eV (orange), respectively.
 Other axion and astrophysical parameters are the same as those used in the left panel of Fig.~\ref{fig:limit_tau_mdm}.
 The same is true for the plotted exclusion lines from the other experiments, i.e., they are as in Fig.~\ref{fig:limit_tau_mdm} and in particular ignore the effects of stimulated emissions.
 In calculating the SKA reach we considered for numerical expedience only the contribution from the decay of local DM particles in the dSph halo, i.e., we neglected the CAB contribution, which explains the sharp cut-off of SKA sensitivity at high DM masses (cf. Fig. \ref{fig:limit_tau_mdm}).
 In fact, since estimating $\Gamma_{\rm eff}$ is rather numerically intensive, the SKA reach calculation shown in Fig. \ref{fig:tau0_t0_mx_ska} is rather coarse grained, with dots denoting the calculated values, and the remainder obtained through linear interpolation to guide the eye.